CANopenNode/CANopenNode/doc/gettingStarted.md

 ### Next steps
 Assigning Node-ID or CAN bitrate, which support LSS configuration, is described in *LSSusage.md*.

-Some further CANopenNode related Linux tools are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).
+Further CANopenNode related tools and examples are available in [CANopenSocket](https://github.com/CANopenNode/CANopenSocket).
+Especially interesting is [basicDevice](https://github.com/CANopenNode/CANopenSocket/examples/basicDevice)

 Custom CANopen device can be created based on own Object Dictionary, see README.md.
 There are also many very useful and high quality specifications for different [device profiles](http://www.can-cia.org/standardization/specifications/), some of them are public and free to download, for example CiA401.